This policy provides guiding principles for university-related travel.

 - Settlement in Full

-The intent of the non-commercial lodging per diem is to reimburse travelers using non-commercial facilities (e.g., travel trailer, motor home, or staying with friends or family members) and should result in an economic benefit for the university.
-For current rate, see [Link to per diem rates]
+The intent of the non-commercial lodging per diem is to reimburse travelers using non-commercial facilities (e.g., travel trailer, motor home, staying with friends or family members) and should result in an economic benefit for the university.
+For current rate, see related resources

-For purposes of reimbursement rates and per diem limits, lodging arranged through services such as Airbnb is considered Commercial Lodging.
+For purposes of payment/reimbursement rates and per diem limits, lodging arranged through commercial services such as Airbnb is considered Commercial Lodging.

 In certain circumstances, alternate lodging arrangements (e.g., leased apartment) may be considered most appropriate.
 Contact the BAO Travel Office for additional information and consideration.

-Transportation expenses incurred while traveling on official business may be reimbursed.
-Personal expenses, such as private vehicle repair and maintenance, may not.
-The following expenses may be reimbursed or paid directly:
+Transportation expenses incurred while traveling on official business may be paid/reimbursed.
+Personal expenses, such as an employee’s personal vehicle repair and maintenance, may not.
+The following expenses may be reimbursed or paid directly (per guidelines below):

 - Common carrier fare